palantirnet/search_api_federated_solr/README.md

 # Federated Solr Search API Module

-SearchAPI Federated Solr is an open source alternative to the Google Search Appliance and other technologies that index and search across multiple web sites.
+Search API Federated Solr is an open source alternative to the Google Search Appliance and other technologies that index and search across multiple web sites.

 The module facilitates indexing data from multiple Drupal 7 and 8 sites into a single Solr search index.
 The module provides a ReactJS front end that presents uniform search results across the different sites.